 You can deduct medical and dental expenses for yourself, your spouse and your dependents.
-However, you can only deduct the amount of your total medical expenses that exceed 7.5 percent of your adjusted gross income.

-If you make improvements to your home for medical purposes, however — such as adding wheelchair ramps or lowering cabinets for better accessibility — you can deduct those renovations as medical expenses.
-If the renovations are made to increase the value of your home, however, you can’t claim them as medical-related expenses.
+If you make improvements to your home for medical purposes — such as adding wheelchair ramps or lowering cabinets for better accessibility — you can deduct those renovations as medical expenses.
+However, you can only deduct the amount of your total medical expenses that exceed 7.5% of your adjusted gross income.

-4. Local and State Sales Tax
+3. Local and State Sales Tax

-5. State, Local and Foreign Taxes
+4. State, Local and Foreign Taxes

 - Foreign, local and state income taxes